iRobotEducation/create3_docs/docs/hw/jetson_hookup.md

 To fix the plate at a raised height, you can use M3 spacers like [this](https://a.co/d/f1QWGB3) to allow the sensor to have unobstructed view.

 ## NVIDIA® Jetson Nano™ 2GB
-The Jetson Nano™ 2GB has a USB-C® port (J2) for power and a USB Micro-B port (J13) for downstream data.
+The Jetson Nano™ 2GB has a USB-C® port (J2) for power and a USB Micro B port (J13) for downstream data.
-This can be connected to the Create 3 robot most simply using a USB-C® hub and two cables -- USB A to Micro-B and USB A to USB-C®.
+This can be connected to the Create 3 robot most simply using a USB-C® hub and two cables -- USB A to Micro B and USB A to USB-C®.
 ![Hookup diagram for Jetson Nano™](data/hookup_nano2gb.jpg "Jetson Nano™ 2GB")

 [^1]: USB-C® is a trademark of USB Implementers Forum.